Scary-Terrance/VPR-Sewage-Bot-Port/README.md

-#VPR Bots
+#VPR Sewage-Bot Port

-This is a collection of Twitter bots from Vermont Public Radio.
-See each bot's specific README for more information.
+This is a port of the VPR sewage bot to python3 with a built in python controller in the works.

 #Questions?